ShubhanshuTripathi/ShubhanshuTripathi.github.io/README.md

 >[View / download Resume](/Documents/Shubhanshu%20Tripathi%20Resume.pdf) (last updated on 28-Jan-2025)

 # About
 As an Azure Data Engineer at Capgemini, I develop end-to-end data engineering solutions like EDH, ODS, Data Marts and Data Lakes.
 I am experienced in creating big data ETL pipelines with medallion architecture in Azure using Python, SQL and PySpark.
 I migrated on-prem processes to cloud, implemented CDC process with SCD Type 2, improved pipelines' reusability by developing metadata-driven architecture, performed data cleaning and transformations, and created PII-masked views and extracts as per business requirements.
-I also automated manual and repetitive tasks, optimized pipelines and Python programs to reduce average runtime, and worked on dynamic real-time status and metadata tracking of ETL job extracts using Python.
+I also automated manual and repetitive tasks like creating SQL queries and directory structures, optimized pipelines and Python programs to reduce average runtime, and worked on dynamic real-time status and metadata tracking of ETL job extracts using Python.

 I hold active “Microsoft Certified: Azure Data Engineer Associate” (DP-203) and “AWS Certified Cloud Practitioner” (CLF-C02) certificates, and have a strong background in Data Science and Machine Learning.
 I also completed my M.Tech.
 (CSE) from BIT, Mesra, with a thesis focused on this domain.